Hekel1989/aws-solutions-architect-associate/01 - IAM, ACCOUNTS AND AWS ORGANISATIONS /notes.md

 ![IAMRoles-2](https://github.com/acantril/aws-sa-associate-saac03/blob/main/0600-IAM_ACCOUNTS_ORGS/00_LEARNINGAIDS/IAMRoles-2.png?raw=true)

-Roles are used within an AWS Organisation to access different accounts, without having to login with multiple accounts every time.
+Roles are used within an AWS Organization to access different accounts, without having to login with multiple accounts every time.

 ### When to use an IAM Role

-A Role should be used to access products and services within AWS, as that makes so that no credentials need to be embedded withing the product/service itself (e.g. a Lambda Function)
+A Role should be used to access products and services within AWS, as that makes so that no credentials need to be embedded within the product/service itself (e.g. a Lambda Function)

 ![IAMRoles-3](https://github.com/acantril/aws-sa-associate-saac03/blob/main/0600-IAM_ACCOUNTS_ORGS/00_LEARNINGAIDS/IAMRoles-3.png?raw=true)

-Another scenario is an emergency, or out of the norm situation --> for example, a Break Glass Scenario.
+Another scenario is an emergency, or out of the norm situation → for example, a Break Glass Scenario.

 ![IAMRoles-4](https://github.com/acantril/aws-sa-associate-saac03/blob/main/0600-IAM_ACCOUNTS_ORGS/00_LEARNINGAIDS/IAMRoles-4.png?raw=true)